 What Beans Dogs Mustn’t Eat?

-Substances like salt, spices, and preservatives are harmful to dogs’ bodies.
+Substances like salt, spices, and preservatives harm dogs’ bodies.
 So if these substances are present in the diet, that’s not suitable for dogs.

 Now that the scary talks are over, let’s talk about the good sides of beans.